sunitparekh/data-anonymization/README.md

 ## Changelog

+#### 0.7.1 (May 31, 2015)
+1. Fixed issues with empty array data for MongoDB
+2. Added feature to skip and continue records during anaonymisation, this is useful to apply different strategies for different types of records.

 #### 0.7.0 (Mar 9, 2015)
 1. Removed downcase from field name since it was causing issues with upper case field names.
 So now for databsae where case matters field name case should be maintained.
 2. Upgraded gems to latest version